SysKitTeam/docs-insights/get-to-know-insights/web-application.md

 ## Browser Compatibility

-SysKit Inisghts has only been tested on the latest version of Google Chrome but should also work on the latest versions of Microsoft Edge, Mozilla Firefox, and Safari.
+SysKit Insights has only been tested on the latest version of Google Chrome but should also work on the latest versions of Microsoft Edge, Mozilla Firefox, and Safari.